 3. Assessment and Selection of Applicants

 Applicants for MMR housing will be expected to be able to pay the rent without assistance from housing benefit.

 Applications will be accepted from anyone aged over 18.
 (Note, in the case of joint applications, both applicants must be aged over 18).

 Advertising of Properties

-The Company will make arrangements to advertise properties at the time of handover through a range of mechanisms, for example: Agencies such as S1 Homes, Own website and EdIndex website.
+The Company will make arrangements to advertise properties through a range of mechanisms, for example: Agencies such as S1 Homes, Own website and EdIndex website.

 Applications will be submitted directly to the Company and administrative checks undertaken to ensure that: